Rrantisi/humming-bird/README.md

 Here's why:

-- Engage with you local commuity by creating messages posts and sharing your knowledgement by commenting in someone's else post
+- Engage with your local community by creating posts and sharing your knowledge by commenting on someone's else post
-- Ask for recommendations, advice, any type of help
+- Ask for recommendations, advice, or any type of help
-- Get to know who your neighbours are and share common interests and passions
+- Get to know who your neighbors are and share common interests and passions
 - Make new friends!
-We really encourage strong commuinty relationships at HummingBird.
+We really encourage strong community relationships at HummingBird.

-Our platform is designed to be a one-stop-shop for all your community needs.
+Our platform is designed to be a one-stop shop for all your community needs.
 Whether you are looking for advice, recommendations.
-You can ask for help and/or donate your time by supporting your local community.
+You can ask for help and/or donate time by supporting your local community.

 <p align="right">(<a href="#top">back to top</a>)</p>